This post may contain affiliate links. Please see our disclosure policy.

 For Pressure Cooker Whole Roasted Chicken

-- Place trivet in the instant pot and pour in 1 cup COLD water into instant pot.
-Use 1.5 cups water if you have an 8 quart instant pot.
+- Place a trivet inside the inner pot of the instant pot and pour in 1 cup of COLD tap water into the instant pot for a 6-quart instant pot and 1½ cups of water if you have an 8 quart instant pot.

-- Place cut lemon and onion inside cavity of chicken and place chicken on trivet in instant pot.
+- If desired, place a halved lemon and quartered onion inside the cavity of the chicken.
+Place the seasoned chicken on the trivet inside the instant pot.

-- Place lid on pressure cooker and be sure valve is turned to sealed.
+- Wash your hands well, and then place the lid on the pressure cooker and be sure the vent valve is sealed.

-- Set on high pressure for 6 minutes per pound of chicken.
-If your chicken seems like it is really thick (the chicken breasts are large) you may want to increase time to 7 minutes per pound.
-A smaller organic chicken only needs 6 minutes per pound.
+- Set to cook on high pressure for 6 minutes per pound.
+Note: If your chicken seems like it is really thick (the chicken breasts are large) you may want to increase the cooking time to 7 minutes per pound.

-- Once cooking time is finished, allow pressure to release naturally for at least 10 minutes, preferably closer to 20 minutes.
-Check the temperature of the chicken with a digital thermometer to be sure it has reached 165 degrees in the thickest part of the chicken thigh.
+- Once the cooking time has elapsed, allow pressure to release naturally for at least 15-20 minutes.
+Once the pressure has been released, remove the lid, and insert a digital thermometer into the thickest part of the chicken thigh.
+Be sure it has reached 165℉ (74℃).

-- Remove chicken from Instant Pot and place on cutting board, let chicken rest for an additional 10 minutes for the juices to redistribute.
-Discard the onion/lemon/etc from cavity of chicken and slice and enjoy.
+- Remove the chicken from Instant Pot and place it onto a cutting board and let the chicken rest for an additional 10 minutes for the juices to redistribute.
+Discard the onion/lemon/etc from the cavity of the chicken and slice and enjoy.

 Optional Browning Step

 - Air Fryer Lid Option: After pressure cooking, use an air fryer lid on your pressure cooker to crisp up the skin.
-Set to 400 degrees and air fry for 3-4 minutes or until the skin is crispy.
+Set to 400℉ and air fry for 3-4 minutes or until the skin is crispy.
+Allow the chicken to rest for 10 minutes before enjoying the chicken.

 Notes